pento/free-as-in-speech/docs/contributors/command-line.md

 node bin/export-from-har.js -h
 ```

 The script will run the same code that is run in the browser extension but uses the requests and responses stored in the HAR file to fulfill the `fetch()` requests in the code.
+It writes the WXR to the specified WXR filename.

 This allows you to test your code changes to the extraction process with different HAR files quickly.
 It also means that you can do development offline, without having to use a browser, given you have the required HTTP requests covered.